 A rare but severe, zoonotic infection caused by an RNA virus of the Filoviridae family (genus Marburgvirus ).
-It is related to, but distinct from, Ebola virus.
-It was discovered in 1967 after simultaneous outbreaks in several European laboratories, including one in Marburg, Germany.
+There are two strains of the virus, Marburg virus (MARV) and Ravn virus (RAVV).
+It is related to, but distinct from, Ebola virus infection.
+Marburg virus was discovered in 1967 after simultaneous outbreaks in several European laboratories, including one in Marburg, Germany.

 Marburg virus infection is part of the group of conditions known as viral haemorrhagic fevers.
-Since Marburg virus infection presents with similar features to Ebola virus, and because there is more information published on Ebola, some general statements and conclusions on the best type of care for Marburg are based on current knowledge of Ebola.
+Since Marburg virus infection presents with similar features to Ebola virus infection, and because there is more information published on Ebola virus infection, some general statements and conclusions on the best type of care for Marburg virus infection are based on current knowledge of Ebola.

 Infectious Diseases Division